LogoLogo

 If An Affected User Files A Counter-Notice

-Should an affected user submit a counter-notice, xHaven will forward a copy to the original complainant.
+Should an affected user , xHaven will forward a copy to the original complainant.

 Upon receipt of a counter-notice, the complainant may choose to file legal proceedings in protection of their intellectual property rights and/or to prohibit the affected user from engaging in such infringing activities.